Drew-Morris/Drew-Morris/README.md

 Multi-faceted problem solving is my main interest.
-I like to take seemingly complex problems, separate them into more manageable pieces, and then solve each individually.
-This helps me to better understand how to approach and solve the more complex issue.
+I like to find subtle trends in data sets, using matrix decompositions, to better comprehend the complex systems they represent.